danielfasula/student-workbook/src/reflections/wk2/quiz2.md

 **11.** What is the difference between a `primitive` value and a `reference` value?
 <!-- enter you answer in the space below -->
 ```
+Primitive values are global and reference values are local
 ```